Last reviewed 20 April 2021

 The latest guidance on care home visits in England can be found in the Department of Health and Social Care publication Guidance on care home visiting.
 This updated guidance was introduced as part of government measures to cautiously emerge from the January 2021 national lockdown.

-Every resident should be able to nominate a “single named visitor” who will be able to enter the care home to see them for regular visits.
+Every resident will be able to nominate up to two “named visitors” who will be able to enter the care home for regular visits (visiting together or separately as preferred).

 In-person visits for other friends or family members should be offered using Covid-safe arrangements such as outdoor visiting, substantial screens, visiting pods, or behind windows, etc.